jackmcarthur/bgw_quick_start/README.md

 * Although dense k-grids and full-frequency calculations have a large additional cost, this is slightly offset since QP energies in metals converge with fewer bands in `Epsilon`/`Sigma`, often 300-500 for small systems.
 This is because the screening is dominated by a small number of mostly intraband transitions.

 #### Systems with implicit doping
 * The Fermi level in all input files can be set with `fermi_level [value in eV]`.
-Higher k-point sampling may be needed to resolve the Fermi surface in the presence of doping, and plasmon-pole approximations may be inadequate; full-frequency GW calculations may be necessary.
+Denser k-point sampling is needed to resolve the Fermi surface in the presence of doping, and plasmon-pole approximations may be inadequate; full-frequency GW calculations may be necessary.
 Recent work by [Champagne et al.](https://pubs.acs.org/doi/10.1021/acs.nanolett.3c00386) may be helpful.

 #### DFT+U, meta-GGA and hybrid functionals
 * For correlated systems, DFT+U and meta-GGA/hybrid functionals are often used to improve the quality of your mean-field wavefunctions.
 BerkeleyGW can be used with DFT+U and meta-GGA/hybrid functionals with certain inputs fixed: check the [`pw2bgw.x` input documentation](http://manual.berkeleygw.org/4.0/pw2bgw-input/) for relevant flags.